Bernardo46-2/Cryptos/README.md

 # Cryptos
-Some cryptography implementations in rust.
+Some cryptography implementations in rust (and maybe some other languages eventually).
 This is mainly for fun and for learning how some cryptography methods works.

 ## Disclaimer